About Pilgrim

 See Dale’s work, especially descriptions of her two novels, Second Rising and Sylvie’s Chance and her essays in a section called “Present Imperfect” at Carolyn Dale — novelist.
 More information about her novels can be found at Cairn Shadow Press.

-Pilgrim’s doctoral dissertation was published as a book titled Nothing Ventured, Nothing Gained (Ablex) in the late 1990s, and examines the effectiveness of competing newspapers which join advertising, printing and distribution functions.
+Pilgrim’s doctoral dissertation was published as a book titled Nothing Ventured, Nothing Gained (Ablex) in the late 1990s, and examined the effectiveness of competing newspapers (in the pre-internet era) which join advertising, printing and distribution functions.

 Pilgrim’s M.A. thesis in communications focuses on media law and explores false light invasion of privacy by media.
 Pilgrim has also published numerous scholarly articles and book chapters about mass media, media law, economics and privacy.